-Individual lessons by competent teacher.
+Individual lessons.
+Studies such as Dancla, Wohlfart, De Beriot, and others more advanced.
+The individual needs of the student are considered in the use of teaching material and methods of instruction.
 Opportunity for ensemble playing for those sufficiently advanced.
 Fee to be arranged.
-One lesson each week.
+One lesson each week,